-In our third installment of the #MiMini exclusive series in partnership with TOC Digital, I’ve seeded the “host” seat back into the capable hands of INFORM’s Dirk Schlemper to interview myself, Matthew Wittemeier, Marketing Manager at INFORM.
+In our third installment of the #MiMini exclusive series in partnership with TOC Digital, I’ve ceded the “host” seat back into the capable hands of INFORM’s Dirk Schlemper to interview me, Matthew Wittemeier, Marketing Manager at INFORM.

 MW: That’s a good question.
 I guess to start, I work in the industry as a vendor on the software supply side.
 INFORM is a software company that supplies add-on AI and optimization modules to the container terminal and port industry.
 I ended up at INFORM by accident.
 I was originally working in aviation IT, and INFORM has a large aviation division.
 While I would have loved to work there, the stars didn’t align for me, but I did find my way into the logistics division and have since fallen in love with port and terminal operations.

 DS: Great!
 So, when did you start moving into the maritime industry?

 MW: That was almost four years ago when I joined the team here at INFORM.

 DS: Okay, so you came into an existing team.
 What was it like to integrate yourself into this team and into this new industry?

 MW: Well, considering you’re part of my, or rather, our team, I’ll have to choose my words carefully.
 I did join an existing team, which included many others besides just you and me.
 There are some additional marketing personnel and, as well, we’ve got a broader sales team that we work with quite closely.
 Beyond that, I engage with the technical teams often throughout the course of my work.

 In our direct team, it’s no secret, because you hosted the Millennials in Maritime panel last year, that you’re in your early fifties, a good old Boomer.
 When I started, we were doing a lot of things very traditionally.
 Is that fair to say?